 Queen Isabella, consort Queen of England, daughter of King Philip IV of France and of Jeanne of Navarre, Isabella was married to Edward II in 1308.
 Their son, the future Edward III, was born at the end of an English civil war.

-Philip IV of France - As the popularity of the Crusades had decreased, support for the military orders had waned, and Philip used a disgruntled complaint against the Knights Templar as an excuse to move against the entire organization as it existed in France, in part to free himself from his debts.
+Philip IV of France - Philip was substantially in debt to the Knights Templar, a monastic military order whose original role as protectors of Christian pilgrims in the Latin East had been largely replaced by banking and other commercial activities by the end of the 13th century.
+Philip used a disgruntled complaint against the Knights Templar as an excuse to move against the entire organization in part to free himself from his debts

 Philippe IV, the Fair (1268 - 1314).
 King of France from 1285 to 1314 and King of Navarre from 1284 to 1305.
 He married Joan I of Navarre and they had four children.
 He massacred the Knights Templar and they were rumored to have cursed his family because of this.
 He died soon after the Templar leaders were executed and his sons all died young without male heirs.